 Students interested in HR can also join Consulting clubs to help them successfully navigate the consulting recruiting process and Center for positive organizations, where the students immerse in the theory and practice of positive organizational scholarship.

 Michigan Ross has FACT Group that helps students to navigate the recruiting process, networking, and keeps them on track to meet their goals.
 Some of the significant human capital employers of Michigan Ross MBA graduates are Amazon, Cisco, Deloitte, Microsoft, and Citi.

 Applying for Ross MBA application?
-Here are a few tips for writing the MBA Essay.
+Here are a few tips for writing the MBA Essay for 2021 intake.

 Top Business Schools #4 – Gies College of Business (The University of Illinois at Urbana)

 With 20% of the MBA graduates placed in the HR function, Gies College of Business ranks number #4, for top MBA in HR list.
 The average mean base salary of an MBA in HR graduates (Class 2018) is $82,500.
 However, the class size is relatively smaller than the other business schools listed.

 The class size for Gies MBA is 49, with a median GMAT score of 670.
 The GMAT score is not required, however, it is highly recommended by the college to boost your application.